Proximal Gradient Method with Extrapolation and Line Search for a Class of Nonconvex and Nonsmooth Problems: Numerical experiments

 for $k\geq1$.
-We also compare PGels and NPG with PG, FISTA, FISTA with restart (reFISTA; see, for example, \cite{bcg2011templates,oc2015adaptive,wcp2017linear}), and a non-monotone APG (nmAPG)\footnote{The implementations of nmAPG in our experiments are based on the original MATLAB codes, which are available at \url{http://www.cis.pku.edu.cn/faculty/vision/zlin/zlin.htm}} with line search \cite{ll2015accelerated}.
+We also compare PGels and NPG with PG, FISTA, FISTA with restart (reFISTA; see, e.g., \cite{bcg2011templates,oc2015adaptive,wcp2017linear}), and a non-monotone APG (nmAPG)\footnote{The implementations of nmAPG in our experiments are based on the original {\sc Matlab} codes, which are available at \url{http://www.cis.pku.edu.cn/faculty/vision/zlin/zlin.htm}} with line search \cite{ll2015accelerated}.
 For ease of future reference, we recall that FISTA for solving \eqref{l1logmodel} is given by